blockchyp/developer-docs/docs/index.rst

 ------------------------

-BlockChyp API responses include information that most developers will use to created printed receipts.
+BlockChyp API responses include information that most developers will use to create printed receipts.
 Consider the following transaction response, shown here as JSON:

 **Sample Response**::